realityexpander/How_to_program_from_ground_up/Hardware.md

    - Additionally, certain metallic materials can be "magnetized" and "polarized" using electricity to represent a "state"
        - Magnetized or not (1 or 0)
        - North or South (1 or 0)
-       - It's magnificent bc its so useful and versatile
+       - It's magnificent because it is so useful and versatile and used all over computing.
      > - How To Make an Electromagnet
      >   - https://youtu.be/Vpb7IQ2Ib_Y
-     > - Magnetic Viewing Film - How it Works/Demos
+     > - Magnetic Viewing Film — How it Works/Demos
      >   - https://www.youtube.com/watch?v=slVL5nbTXd4

 ## The Raucous Relay
-   - ### BIG IDEA - Use an electromagnet to control a switch (or multiple switches.)
+   - ### BIG IDEA — Use an electromagnet to control a switch (or multiple switches.)

    - the first electrical computers were made of relays (extremely slow but faster than writing by hand!)
    - If a relay is set up to turn a switch OFF when the electromagnet is electrified, this creates a logical NOT gate,